hsm2k3/CSC-330-Software-Design-Java-Project-Bakery/README.md

 # CSC-330-Software-Design-Java-Project-Bakery
-Bakery project. \n Use Maven to import this project.
+Bakery project. <br> Use Maven to import this project.